HousedHorse/auto-rice/README.md

-# auto-rice
+# Auto Rice

-Auto rice script for my dotfiles
+- Auto ricing script for my dotfiles
+- Intended for use on an Arch-based GNU/Linux distribution